Avicii786/Modern-App-Api-Dev/README.md

 For AWS Educate Account you will need a email address issued by an educational institute or university.

+Before we get started please Review the concepts proposed by [MACH Alliance](https://machalliance.org/).

 ### Video 1: Understanding the API Economy

 [Report: 67% of developers embrace an API-first philosophy](https://venturebeat.com/2021/10/28/report-67-of-developers-embrace-an-api-first-philosophy/)

 The objective of this module is to prepare sofware developers for the API Economy (Application Programming Interface Economy).
 APIs are software interfaces that allow once separate software systems to seamlessly and easily talk to each other.
 The innovative power of APIs has lead to the realization that software as a service (SaaS) applications can be built by combining APIs built by specialized API providers.
 That, in turn, has created the API Economy, which empowers developers to specialize and monetize their skills and domain knowledge.